 The FSM Gross Domestic Product estimate for 2018 was \$401.9 million with an estimated average nominal wage of \$8,485.
-GDP in current prices was \$3,854 in 2018, the most recent data available.
-This places the FSM in the lower-middle-income category according to World Bank classification.
+Current price GDP was \$3,854 in 2018, the most recent data available.
+This places the FSM in the lower-middle income category according to World Bank classification.